In This Article

-"Intermittent fasting is a different schedule of eating where you're giving yourself long periods of time between consuming food," explains Meryl Pritchard, nutritionist and founder of organic meal-delivery service Kore Kitchen.
+"Intermittent fasting is a different schedule of eating where you're giving yourself long periods of time between consuming food," explains Meryl Pritchard, a nutritionist based in Los Angeles.
 Basically, the idea is that by giving your body a break from eating and digesting, you're thus giving it more bandwidth to detox, burn fat, and rev up your metabolism.
 But does it actually work?
 (And is it safe?)
-Scroll through for more details.

 Intermittent fasting is not a diet—we repeat, not a diet.
 Rather, it's an eating pattern; you incorporate regular periods of fasting into your meal schedule.
 "When you fast, you're abstaining from food and the digestive process which allows your body the ability to detox—this is something that occurs naturally while we sleep," explains Pritchard.
 "When your body is not in a digestive state, it has the ability burn fat that has been stored—we store fat as a protective mechanism for many reasons.
 When we're eating, digesting, and absorbing, our insulin levels are too high to lose any weight.
 However, you don't enter this fasting state until about 12 hours after consuming your last meal."

 Intermittent fasting is all about when you eat, not necessarily what you eat.